-C) The treatment group is the group of subjects which receives finance from the researcher for meditation classes; the control group is the group which does not.
+C) The treatment group is the group of subjects that receives payment from the researcher for meditation classes; the control group is the group that does not.

-D) The control group is the group of subjects which receives finance from the researcher to join the meditation class; the treatment group is the group which does not.
+D) The control group is the group of subjects that receives payment from the researcher to join the meditation class; the treatment group is the group that does not.

-23) Which of the following is NOT a problem associated with randomized experiments?
+30) Which of the following is NOT a problem associated with randomized experiments?